 Vivienne Roche is a sculptor who lives and works near the sea in Co.
 Cork, Ireland

-Over the last 35 years she has worked in large-scale bronze, glass, steel, sailcloth, stuccodore plaster, and reconfigured landscape.
+Over the last decades she has worked in large-scale bronze, glass, steel, sailcloth, stuccodore plaster, and reconfigured landscape.
 Drawing, watercolour and photography have also been central to her work.
 Her artistic themes derive from site-specific dialogues between architecture and sculpture, the emotional resonances of the coastal landscape in which she lives, relationships between male and female, archaeology sites and their artefacts, and between music and the visual.
 Light has been a central focus as is evidenced in commissioned artworks such as NC Iris (2006), Whitelight Garden (2006), Light Ensemble (2008) and Light House (2009)

 She has exhibited widely in Ireland and has participated in a number of exhibitions internationally, notably in Sweden, Finland and France.
 She is represented in public and private collections in Ireland, and abroad, and has created many large-scale public commissions throughout Ireland.